trannhatnguyen2/BI_Cloud_KienTap/README.md

 </p>

 - Step 1: Identify data sources and file formats for each source.
-- Step 2: Extract data into the `rawdata` zone using a Python script; perform dynamic ELT processes into the "curated" zone to store and upload necessary data for analysis to Azure SQL Server.
+- Step 2: Extract data into the `rawdata` zone using a Python script; perform dynamic ELT processes into the `curated` zone to store and upload necessary data for analysis to Azure SQL Server.
 - Step 3: Perform ETL processes into the Data Warehouse using Data Factory.
 - Step 4: Visualize data using Power BI.